In this month's review, I discuss:

 The guys at AuthorityHacker and some in the Facebook group recommend using a FB fan page to improve the success of link building campaigns.

-The idea is that you can offer a social share on FB as a soft exchange for a link.
+The idea here is that you can offer a social share as a soft exchange for a link.

 Next month, I need to pick up the pace and keep going with link building and content creation.

-I’ll also learn more about Facebook fan pages and explore a paid ad campaign to build an audience.
+I'll also learn more about Facebook fan pages and explore a paid ad campaign to boost my likes which should increase the organic reach of my Facebook page.

 My goals for February are: